vienna-bio-center/PowerNetbox/docs/Remove-NetBoxSite.md

 # Remove-NetBoxSite

 ## SYNOPSIS
-Removes a site in NetBox
+Deletes a site in NetBox

 ## SYNTAX